You may wonder what will happen to the marital home, bank accounts, personal property, and other assets acquired during the marriage.

 If items were taken illegally, you may face civil lawsuits or criminal charges separate from the divorce case.
 Significant dissipation will likely increase conflict, complicate negotiations, and make reaching a settlement more difficult.

 In summary, removing marital property without consent rarely improves one’s position in divorce proceedings and can backfire by reducing your property outcome.
-Speak to an experienced divorce attorney before taking items to avoid missteps.
+Speak to experienced Minnesota Divorce Attorneys before taking items to avoid missteps.

 How to Protect Assets When Going Through a Divorce

-If you are concerned about protecting assets in your divorce situation, speak to a family law attorney as soon as possible about your options.
+If you are concerned about protecting assets in your divorce situation, speak to Minnesota Divorce Attorneys as soon as possible about your options.

 Here are some tips: